mariusgreuel/hidrcjoy/README.md

 ### Pro Micro (ATmega32U4)

 The most recent board was a SparkFun Pro Micro clone based on an ATmega32U4.
-The Pro Micro is an Arduino Leonarda compatible board that has native USB support.
+The Pro Micro is an Arduino Leonardo compatible board that has native USB support.
 I used the LUFA USB framework to access it.

 Connect the PPM signal to pin 4 (PD4), and the R/C transmitter ground to the board ground pin.
 The LED is the built-in RX LED on port PB0.